madavid128/madavid-research/README.md

   My research integrates spatial histopathology, transcriptomics, and medical imaging using machine learning (ML) to study and diagnose post-traumatic joint conditions of contracture and osteoarthritis.
 I develop ML models end-to-end to identify tissue and cellular subtypes, phenotypes, and predictive relationships.
 My ML models are built upon preclinical and clinical datasets involving the ankle, elbow, and knee.
 Topic areas: Machine Learning, Deep Learning, Post-Traumatic Osteoarthritis, Musculoskeletal Biology, Biomedical Engineering, Multi-omics, Medical Imaging, Spatial histopathology.

   Currently, I hold a position as Instructor in the Department of Orthopedics at University of Colorado Anschutz Medical Campus.
-My primary appointment is heled within the Colorado Program Research for Musculoskeletal Research
+My primary appointment is held within the Colorado Program for Musculoskeletal Research.

   Please don't hestitate to contact me for any opportunities or collaborative work